Crooked Smile: Live performances

 Cole first performed "Crooked Smile" at the end of his set for Footaction's "Own the Stage" event in W Hotels' Hollywood location on October 19, 2012.
 He performed the song at a private show in New York City (NYC) on June 4, 2013.
 On June 12, Cole delivered a rendition of it with backing from live instrumentation on Power 106's series 'Backstage Breakfast'.
-He performed the song for Sirius XM on June 28, 2013, introducing it by focusing on embracing yourself despite people finding flaws.
+He performed the song for SiriusXM on June 28, 2013, introducing it by focusing on embracing yourself despite people finding flaws.
 At the 2013 BET Awards, Cole performed the song solo as he sat on a stool, and Born Sinners cover art flashed in the background.
 He performed it with backing band the Roots at the 2013 Philly 4th of July Jam, rocking a Toledo Mud Hens baseball jersey and camouflage shorts.
 Cole sat on a stool for an introduction, discussing television images and offering that he is frequently reminded "that my eyebrows is real thick and my smile ain't perfect".
 He performed the song at VH1's 2013 Do Something Awards, with Hudson singing the hook in place of TLC.
 Cole served as a musical guest on TBS' Conan on August 13, 2013, performing the song.
 He was flanked by a live band and two female backup singers, who sang the hook.

 Cole performed the song with TLC at the 2013 iHeartRadio Music Festival in Las Vegas, standing as their first joint performance, and the group came out during his introduction to cheers from the crowd.
 TLC wore futuristic black costumes that resembled the group in their 1999 video for "No Scrubs", interacting with the audience as they danced and Cole rapped with a smile.
 Cole performed the song at the Ed Sullivan Theater in Manhattan, NY for the Late Show with David Letterman on November 5, 2013, marking his first appearance on the show since 2011.
 He was supported by a string quartet, a DJ, a backing band, and a pair of female singers that delivered TLC's part, increasing from his line-up on Conan.
 Cole wore a leather jacket and a hat facing backward for the performance, which David Letterman called "Fantastic!" as he blew a kiss to the line-up.
 On August 4, 2015, Cole performed the song for a concert at Madison Square Garden in NYC on his Forest Hills Drive tour.
 During his appearance on Day 2 of the 2016 Billboard Hot 100 Festival at Nikon at Jones Beach Theater in Wantagh, NY, Cole performed it for his encore.